-*Includes a Booking.com affiliate link
+*This post contains a Booking.com affiliate link

 We stayed in the African continent but had a short visit to the EU.
-Yes, that’s actually possible in North Africa.
+Yes, that’s possible in North Africa.

 Prefer to read in Finnish?
 Continue here / Luetko mieluummin suomeksi?
-Jatka tästä.
+Jatka tästä:

 The Spanish conquered Melilla